ja11sop/cuppa/README.md

 #### `test` - Test

 The `test` variant does not actually produce an output directly.
 Instead it executes any target build using the `BuildTest()` method.
-The `test_runner` specified in the call to `BuildTest()` (or the default if none is specified) is used to execute the target and interpret success or failure.
+The `runner` specified in the call to `BuildTest()` (or the default if none is specified) is used to execute the target and interpret success or failure.

 ### Toolchains